-The Budapest Airport VIP Service & Lounge service is also available, which besides the exclusive waiting room includes the VIP hostess assisting, the private security checking, as well as the luxury transfer to the plane.
+The Budapest Airport VIP Service & Lounge service is also available, which, besides the exclusive waiting room includes the VIP hostess assisting, the private security checking, as well as the luxury transfer to the plane.

-I really recommend to keep an eye on the screens displaying the information for passengers in transit, so we won’t get a surprise when they decide to change the gate to a different one from the one on our boarding tickets.
+I really recommend keeping an eye on the screens displaying the information for passengers in transit, so we won’t get a surprise when they decide to change the gate to a different one from the one on our boarding tickets.

 On the plane, after we kindly ask the one sitting behind us to remove their knees from our kidneys, sit down comfortably, relax and rely on this huge machine bird’s wings and the routines of our pilots.
 We don’t have another choice anyway.

 The sky’s the limit

 The more and more accessible flying, the fast-paced expansion of its essential role played by international economic circulation, it’s not a choice to follow.
 In this large race, those who fall behind, stay left behind.

-All this is only the beginning though: part of the development plan is a car park that would fit 2500, and its construction has already begun; launching new flights, mainly with Far-East orientation, a new cargo handling centre, the construction of Cargo City; a completely new terminal, the construction of T3.
+All this is only the beginning though: part of the development plan is a car park that would fit 2500, and its construction has already begun; launching new flights, mainly with Far-East orientation, a new cargo handling center, the construction of Cargo City; a completely new terminal, the construction of T3.

-A deviation from the name is purposeful symbol, that this will be a new generation building, which will try to meet the technical background and services of this era’s newest, most modern standards.
+A deviation from the name is a purposeful symbol that this will be a new generation building, which will try to meet the technical background and services of this era’s newest, most modern standards.

-Thus, the Hungarian hub of international flying is looking forward to an exciting period, and both the travellers and the country will benefit from the succession of these plans.
+Thus, the Hungarian hub of international flying is looking forward to an exciting period, and both the travelers and the country will benefit from the succession of these plans.